 Another great addition to your bug-out or survival bag is the Go Time Gear Life Emergency and Survival Tent.
 It is a fantastic choice because of its windproof and waterproof properties designed to keep you warm and dry during extreme conditions.

 Made of thick polyethylene material, it can resist tears and punctures while effectively sealing out snow, wind, and rain.
 It is easy and quick to set up without sacrificing the amount of space it can offer.
 This tent is built to be durable, too, allowing it to withstand repeated and heavy uses.

 |8 ft Length x 5 ft Height

-You might also want to check out the TETON Sports Mountain Ultra Tent if you are seriously in search of a high-quality and durable survival tent for your bug-out bag.
-It is built in such a way that you will stay dry and cool no matter what the disaster or emergency you are facing is.
+You might also want to check out the TETON Sports Mountain Ultra Tent if you a in search of a high-quality and durable survival tent for your bug-out bag.
+It is built specifically with the purpose of staying dry and cool/warm, no matter what the disaster or emergency you are facing is.

 It has waterproof rainfly features vents designed to optimize the flow of air.
 Setting this tent up is also easy because of its lightness.
 It is easy to pack in case you are into camping and backpacking.
 This handy tent even features a gear loft designed to store your essentials.

 This Featherstone outdoor backpacking tent has more than enough space for two people.
 It is created with a couple of vestibules and doors, offering adequate storage space for some of your survival or camping gears.
 It makes use of lightweight and sturdy fabrics that are not only waterproof but also tear-resistant.

-Furthermore, it is comfortable and breathable with the aid of the micro-mesh fabric used in creating it.
+Furthermore, it is comfortable and breathable due to the micro-mesh fabric.
 This material lessens condensation for your comfort.
 It is also a great choice with its seam-taped built designed to act as a barrier from rain and moisture.
 The fact that it has a bathtub floor design also ensures that it has an elevated bottom to keep you fully protected from wet grounds.